cs-networks/BlackDNS-Updater/README.md

 ```

+## Install Crontab
+The easiest way to update your DNS continuously is to install a cronjob.
+You can add th following line to your crontabs and that's it.

+    */5 * * * * /path/to/repo/BlackDNS-Updater/black_dns_updater.py >/dev/null 2>&1

 ## License
 This program is distributed under the terms of the GNU GPL v3.
 See the [LICENSE][license] file for more details.